Vovery/matrix_cuda/README.md

 # matrix_cuda
-design parallel code with cuda for some operations of matrix

-support for matrix multiplication and transposition
+support for matrix multiplication and transposition,sum and maximal of the elements